Hartford Institute Logo

 "I believe the Congregational Studies Institute provides a rare opportunity for clergy, judicatory staff and others interested in working with congregations to learn new ways of understanding what is really going on at the local level."

-James Wind, Executive director of The Alban Institute, Washington, D.C.
+James Wind, former Executive director of The Alban Institute, Washington, D.C.

 "I think that to bring critical perspective to congregations, appreciating the congregation and its contribution and role in God's work in the world, but also appreciating it critically, that's what we need for the future."

-Join us as Hartford Seminary’s religion research faculty offer a unique educational event combining hands-on exploration in congregations and current research over a concentrated “long weekend.”
+Join us as Hartford Seminary’s religion research faculty offer a unique educational event combining hands-on exploration in congregations and current research.

 Generally, these bi-annual conferences sponsored by Hartford Seminary are disciplined immersions which will preview the basic tools for congregational analysis and renewal.
 Beginning with readings, plenary sessions, and interviews in local communities, small group field studies are used to examine three significantly different congregations, compare their approaches, and explore options with their leaders.
 To ensure effective learning, enrollment is limited, and interested persons are encouraged to apply as soon as possible.